Avram Petronijević: Biography

 Petronijević was born in Tekija, and was educated in a school in the neighboring Orşova (Romania).
 In 1817 he returned to Serbia to pursue a political career and soon became the personal secretary of Prince Miloš Obrenović.
 He was a member of the Serbian deputation in Constantinople from 1821 until 1826, and later several times a Serbian deputy (ćehaja) at the Turkish government (Sublime Porte).
 Later, with Toma Vučić-Perišić, Dimitrije Davidović, Aleksa Simić, Stojan Simić, Milutin Savić, Ilija Garašanin, Petronijević stood at the head of Ustavobranitelji (Defenders of the Constitution against the Prince Prince Miloš Obrenović.
-During the reign of Prince Alexander Karađorđevic, starting from 1844 until his death he was Minister of Foreign Affairs and Representative of the Prince (Prime Minister).
+During the reign of Prince Alexander Karađorđević, starting from 1844 until his death he was Minister of Foreign Affairs and Representative of the Prince (Prime Minister).
 He died in Tsargrad on 22 April 1852 (Julian Calendar) and was buried in the church of St. Petka on the Bosporus, next to Samuilo Jakovljević, a colleague from the Serbian deputation in Constantinople from 1821 until 1826, though Jakovljević died in 1824.

+Avram Petronijević founded the first glass factory in Serbia in 1846.
+It was located between villages Mišević and Belica, near the town of Jagodina.
+It worked well in the beginning, but ultimately was unable to compete with glass products from Austria, and did not last for long after Petronijević's death.